 Now his son inherited all this money.
-He lived very merrily; he went every night to the theatre, made paper kites out of five-pound notes, and played ducks and drakes with sovereigns instead of stones.
-In this way the money was likely to come soon to an end, and so it did.
+He lived very merrily.
+He went every night to the theatre, made paper kites out of five pound notes, and played ducks and drakes with sovereigns instead of stones.
+In this way the money was likely to come soon to an end – and so it did.

-At last he had nothing left but four shillings, and he had no clothes except a pair of slippers and an old dressing-gown.
+At last he had nothing left but four shillings, and he had no clothes except a pair of slippers and an old dressing gown.

-But one of them who was rather good-natured sent him an old trunk with the message, ‘Pack up!”
+His friends did not trouble themselves anymore about him; they would not even walk down the street with him.
+But one of them who was rather good-natured sent him an old trunk with the message, “Pack up!”
 That was all very well, but he had nothing to pack up, so he got into the trunk himself.

 In this way he arrived at the land of the Turks.
 He hid the trunk in a wood under some dry leaves, and then walked into the town.
-He could do that quite well, for all the Turks were dressed just as he was – in a dressing-gown and slippers.
+He could do that quite well, for all the Turks were dressed just as he was – in a dressing gown and slippers.

 He met a nurse with a little child.

-‘Halloa! you Turkish nurse,’ said he, ‘what is that great castle there close to the town?
-The one with the windows so high up?’
+“Halloa, you Turkish nurse,” said he.
+“What is that great castle there close to the town?
+The one with the windows so high up.”

-‘The sultan’s daughter lives there,’ she replied.
-‘It is prophesied that she will be very unlucky in her husband, and so no one is allowed to see her except when the sultan and sultana are by.’
+“The sultan’s daughter lives there,” she replied.
+“It is prophesied that she will be very unlucky in her husband, and so no one is allowed to see her except when the sultan and sultana are by.”

 She was lying on the sofa asleep, and was so beautiful that the young merchant had to kiss her.
-Then she woke up and was very much frightened, but he said he was a Turkish god who had come through the air to see her, and that pleased her very much.
+She woke up and was very much frightened, but he said he was a Turkish god who had come through the air to see her, and that pleased her very much.

 Then he asked the princess to marry him, and she said yes at once.